Jerry Falwell: Teletubbies

-In February 1999, an unsigned article that media outlets attributed to Falwell was published in the National Liberty Journal a promotional publication of the university he founded claimed that the purple Teletubby named Tinky Winky was intended as a gay role model.
-An article published in 1998 by the Salon website had noted Tinky Winky's status as a gay icon.
-In response, Steve Rice, spokesperson for Itsy Bitsy Entertainment, which licenses the Teletubbies in the United States, said, "I really find it absurd and kind of offensive."
-The UK show was aimed at pre-school children, but the article stated "he is purple – the gay pride color; and his antenna is shaped like a triangle – the gay-pride symbol".
-Apart from those characteristics Tinky Winky also carries a magic bag which the NLJ and Salon articles said was a purse.
-Falwell added that "role modeling the gay lifestyle is damaging to the moral lives of children".
+In February 1999, a National Liberty Journal article (the media attributed it to Falwell) claimed that Tinky Winky, a Teletubby, was intended as a homosexual role model.
+The NLJ is a Liberty University publication.
+A 1998 Salon article had referred to Tinky Winky's status as a gay icon.
+In response, Steve Rice, spokesperson for Itsy Bitsy Entertainment, which licenses Teletubbies, a U.K. show for preschool children, in the U.S., said, "I really find it absurd and kind of offensive."
+The NLJ wrote, "he is purple—the gay pride color; and his antenna is shaped like a triangle—the gay-pride symbol".
+Tinky Winky also carries a magic bag, which the NLJ and Salon called a purse.
+Falwell added, "role-modeling the gay lifestyle is damaging to the moral lives of children".

 September 11 attacks

-Following the September 11 attacks in 2001, Falwell said on Pat Robertson's The 700 Club, "I really believe that the pagans, and the abortionists, and the feminists, and the gays and the lesbians who are actively trying to make that an alternative lifestyle, the ACLU, People for the American Way, all of them who have tried to secularize America.
-I point the finger in their face and say 'you helped this happen.'"
+After the September 11 attacks in 2001, Falwell said on Pat Robertson's The 700 Club, "I really believe that the pagans, and the abortionists, and the feminists, and the gays and the lesbians who are actively trying to make that an alternative lifestyle, the ACLU, People for the American Way, all of them who have tried to secularize America—I point the finger in their face and say 'you helped this happen.'"
 In his opinion, LGBT organizations had angered God, thereby in part causing God to let the attacks happen.
-Falwell believed the attacks were "probably deserved", a statement which Christopher Hitchens described as treason.
-Following heavy criticism, Falwell said that no one but the terrorists were to blame, and stated, "If I left that impression with gays or lesbians or anyone else, I apologize."
-Falwell was subsequently the object of some of his own followers' outrage for retracting his statements about divine judgment on America and its causes, because they had heard the same themes in his preaching over many years that America must repent of its lack of devotion to God, immoral living, and timid support of Israel if America wanted divine protection and blessing.
+Falwell said the attacks were "probably deserved", a statement Christopher Hitchens called treasonous.
+After heavy criticism, Falwell said that no one but the terrorists were to blame and "If I left that impression with gays or lesbians or anyone else, I apologize."
+Falwell was later the object of some of his followers' outrage for retracting his statements about divine judgment on the U.S. and its causes, because they had heard in his preaching for many years that the U.S. must repent of its lack of devotion to God, immoral living, and timid support of Israel if it wanted divine protection and blessing.

 Labor unions

-Falwell also said, "Labor unions should study and read the Bible instead of asking for more money.
+Falwell said, "Labor unions should study and read the Bible instead of asking for more money.
 When people get right with God, they are better workers."